bharatTV101/MobScannerSDK/README.md

 ```

 ### SDK API Key
 In order to use the SDK, the developer needs an Unique Account Id (UUID) and an API Key.
 The same can be obtained by contacting us at [here](mailto:blogtech90@gmail.com).
-However for evaluation purpose there is an API key available in the [sample project].
-Please download the project and open in Android Studio to run the App.
+However for evaluation purpose there is an API key available in the sample project.
+Download the project and open in Android Studio to run the App.
 Please note, the given demo key wouldn't work in any other App.
+The sample project contains test apps both in Java and Kotlin.

 ### SDK Initialization
 The SDK can be integrated in Kotlin or Java based Android Apps.
 Once you get the API key and UUID, use the below code to initialize the App.